 Australians have governmental and private universities.
-Those financed by government provide more general education and are usually cheaper.
+Those financed by the government provide more general education and are usually cheaper.
 Private education is specialized and costs more than governmental.

 The cost of education depends on the status of a university and a major - just like everywhere.
-For instance, the average cost of studying in one of the most prestigious university, Australian National University, is $24,000 AUS (£15,700 GBP) for one year.
+For instance, the average cost of studying in one of the most prestigious universities, Australian National University, is $24,000 AUS (£15,700 GBP) for one year.

 This is how you can become a qualified professional in Australia